NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unfettering Prankster.md

 You can uplift all around you with your pranks, causing you and your allies to receive divine guidance in all your movements to effortlessly avoid environmental hindrances.
-Once per day, you can cast [[Unfettered Pack|Unfettered Pack]] as a divine innate spell.
+Once per day, you can cast [[Spells/Unfettered Pack|Unfettered Pack]] as a divine innate spell.
 When you do so, you cast the spell by performing a divinely inspired prank.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*